-(1) A registered firm must deliver to a client all information that a reasonable investor would consider important about the client's relationship with the registrant.

-- (2) Without limiting subsection (1), the information delivered under that subsection must include the following: - (a) a description of the nature or type of the client's account; - (b) a general description of the products and services the registered firm offers to the client; - (c) a general description of the types of risks that a client should consider when making an investment decision; - (d) a description of the risks to a client of using borrowed money to finance a purchase of a security; - (e) a description of the conflicts of interest that the registered firm is required to disclose to a client under securities legislation; - (f) disclosure of the operating charges the client might be required to pay related to the client's account; - (g) a general description of the types of transaction charges the client might be required to pay; - (h) a general description of any compensation paid to the registered firm by any other party in relation to the different types of products that a client may purchase through the registered firm; - (i) a description of the content and frequency of reporting for each account or portfolio of a client; - (j) if section 13.16 [dispute resolution service] applies to the registered firm, disclosure that independent dispute resolution or mediation services are available at the firm's expense, to resolve any dispute that might arise between the client and the firm about any trading or advising activity of the firm or one of its representatives; - (k) a statement that the registered firm has an obligation to assess whether a purchase or sale of a security is suitable for a client prior to executing the transaction or at any other time; - (I) the information a registered firm must collect about the client under section 13.2 [know your client].
+- A registered firm must deliver to a client all information that a reasonable investor would consider important about the client's relationship with the registrant. - (2) Without limiting subsection (1), the information delivered under that subsection must include the following: - (a) a description of the nature or type of the client's account; - (b) a general description of the products and services the registered firm offers to the client; - (c) a general description of the types of risks that a client should consider when making an investment decision; - (d) a description of the risks to a client of using borrowed money to finance a purchase of a security; - (e) a description of the conflicts of interest that the registered firm is required to disclose to a client under securities legislation; - (f) disclosure of the operating charges the client might be required to pay related to the client's account; - (g) a general description of the types of transaction charges the client might be required to pay; - (h) a general description of any compensation paid to the registered firm by any other party in relation to the different types of products that a client may purchase through the registered firm; - (i) a description of the content and frequency of reporting for each account or portfolio of a client; - (j) disclosure of the firm's obligations if a client has a complaint contemplated under section 13.16 [dispute resolution service] and the steps that the client must take in order for an independent dispute resolution or mediation service to be made available to the client at the firm's expense; - (k) a statement that the registered firm has an obligation to assess whether a purchase or sale of a security is suitable for a client prior to executing the transaction or at any other time; - (I) the information a registered firm must collect about the client under section 13.2 [know your client]; - a general explanation of how investment performance benchmarks might be used to assess the performance of a client's investments and any options for benchmark information that might be made available to clients by the registered firm; - (n) if the registered firm is a scholarship plan dealer, an explanation of any terms of the scholarship plan offered to the client by the registered firm that, if those terms are not met by the client or the client's designated beneficiary under the plan, might cause the client or the designated beneficiary to suffer a loss of contributions, earnings or government contributions in the plan.